iburzynski/jambhala/README.md

   * Warning messages about "No index state specified" can be disregarded.
   * Some dependencies will need to be built from source, but if you see "building" for certain packages that should be downloadable from a binary cache (particularly GHC, the Linux kernel, and other non-Haskell related dependencies) or if you see any warning such as `warning: ignoring substitute`, this means your binary cache was not set up correctly and Nix is attempting to build packages from source that it should be fetching from a cache.
 Exit with `CTRL+c` and repeat **Step 2**, then try again.
 Make sure to restart the `nix-daemon`!
   * If you see any HTTP-related errors, it means the IOG binary cache is non-responsive.
 Wait a bit and try again later.
+  * Once the build process completes, run `cabal build` to build the project dependencies.

+    ```sh
+    $ cabal build
+    ```

+    This will take some time to complete.

-  * Once the build process completes, you can start VS Code and use the `File > Open Folder...` menu option to load the starter kit.
+  * You can now start VS Code and use the `File > Open Folder...` menu option to load the starter kit.

 # Usage